 This post will show you how to crack a walnut quickly and easily to get two unbroken halves for crafts and other DIY projects.

-If you are looking for the best way to crack walnuts in half so the shells don’t crumble into a hundred pieces, you’ve come to the right place.
-This post teaches how to split a walnut open into two perfect halves.
-When it comes to nature’s bounty, few things are as versatile and satisfying as the humble walnut.
-Not only are walnuts a delicious and nutritious snack filled with healthy antioxidants and Omega-3s.
-But their unbroken shells can also be transformed into captivating craft materials that add a rustic charm to your creations, especially after the fall harvest and throughout the holiday season.
+If you are looking for the best way to crack walnuts in half so the shells don’t crumble into a hundred pieces spilling from your hands, you’ve come to the right place.
+This instructional tutorial teaches how to split a walnut open into two perfect halves for crafts and other DIY projects.
+The unbroken shells make excellent natural craft materials, adding rustic charm to your homemade creations.

 How do you crack walnuts without a cracker?

-Cracking Walnuts: Tools and Materials Needed
+Tools and Materials Needed for Cracking Walnuts:

 - Walnuts: Choose firm, uncracked whole walnuts with intact shells.
 The size of the walnuts may influence the scale of your crafts, so pick them accordingly.
+Gather them in an orchard or yard, or purchase them whole from your local farmers’ market or health food store.

 - Safety Gear: To protect your eyes, wear safety glasses.
 As you’ll see in the video tutorial below, the shell-cracking process can be a bit messy, so gloves and an apron or old clothing are optional but recommended in some situations.

-- Butter Knife or Flat Head Screw Driver: Using a butterknife or a flat-head screwdriver is the best way to crack open a walnut so that you have two useable walnut shell haves remaining for crafts and other DIY projects.
+- Butter Knife or Flat Head Screw Driver:Â Using a butter knife or a flat-head screwdriver is the best way to crack open a walnut so that you have two usable walnut shell halves remaining for crafts and other DIY projects.
 A standard nutcracker is not recommended unless you want to use crushed shells for your crafts.
-(In the video below, I demonstrate how to split a walnut first with a 3/16 flathead screwdriver and next with a butterknife so you can see how quick and easy it is to crack walnuts with either common household tool.)

 - Nutpick: Use a nut pick or a smaller flathead screwdriver to scrape the walnuts from the shell after they have been split open.
+(A few nut picks are included in this walnut cracking set.)

 - Flat Surface: Find a stable and clean hard surface to work on, such as a countertop or table.
 Use a cutting board to protect the surface if needed.

-1. Prepare your workspace.
+1. Prepare your workspace:

 - Gather tools and materials and put them in your workspace.